GabrielleEaston/rails_from_scratch_101/README.md

 Now, if we check our files, we'll see that a model was created, as well as a migration file.
 Since we have a new migration, let check the file.
 If it looks good, let's run our migration with `rails db:migrate`.

 We now have several model files located in `/app/models`.
-Right now,they are empty.
+Right now, they are empty.
 We can fill those in with validations and associations.
 We have foreign reference keys in our tables but we still need to add rules in our model so that Rails know which tables are associated.
 Let's start with the User model.

 ```rb
 class User < ApplicationRecord